pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

     3. Wait for the CoreDNS to reload the configuration.
 It might take around 30 seconds.

-2. Follow the procedures in Step 1, and modify the CoreDNS configuration of Cluster 2 and Cluster 3.
+2. Follow the instructions in the previous step, and modify the CoreDNS configuration of Cluster 2 and Cluster 3.

     In the CoreDNS configuration of each cluster, you need to perform the following operations:

-    - Configure `${namespace_2}` and `${namespace_3}` to the namespace of each cluster.
+    - Configure `${namespace_2}` and `${namespace_3}` to the namespace that the other two clusters deploy `TidbCluster` in.
-    - Configure the IP address to the IP addresses of the load balancers of other two clusters.
+    - Configure the IP address to the IP addresses of the load balancers of the other two clusters.

-In the following sections, `${namespace_1}`, `${namespace_2}`, and `${namespace_3}` refer to the namespaces that each cluster will deploy TidbCluster in.
+In the following sections, `${namespace_1}`, `${namespace_2}`, and `${namespace_3}` refer to the namespaces that each cluster deploy `TidbCluster` in.

 ## Step 3.
-Verify the network connectivity
+Verify the network interconnectivity

-Before you deploy the TiDB cluster, you need to verify that the network between EKS clusters is connected.
+Before you deploy the TiDB cluster, you need to verify that the network between the EKS clusters is interconnected.

 1. Save the following content in the `sample-nginx.yaml` file.